-To enhance the performance of the CT-CLIP model in classifying multiple abnormalities, we implemented two distinct fine-tuning approaches.
-The first approach, called CT-VocabFine, involves fine-tuning the model while retaining its open vocabulary capabilities.
-The second approach, adapted from linear probing, is called CT-LiPro.
+To enhance the performance of the CT-CLIP model in classifying multiple abnormalities, we implement two finetuning approaches.
+The first approach, called VocabFine, involves finetuning the model while retaining its open vocabulary capabilities.
+The second approach, adapted from linear probing, is called ClassFine.
 This method entails training the model with an additional classification layer.

-We also conducted ablations to investigate the impact of freezing pre-trained layers within CT-CLIP during fine-tuning (Supplementary Fig. \hyperref[fig:supp ablations]{1b}).
-Specifically, in addition to training every layer, we fine-tuned only the projection layers of the image and text encoders in the case of CT-VocabFine.
-For CT-LiPro, alongside training every layer, we trained the model only for the newly added classification layer.
+We also conduct ablations to investigate the impact of freezing pretrained layers within CT-CLIP during finetuning (Supplementary Figure \hyperref[fig:supp_ablations]{1b}).
+Specifically, in addition to training every layer, we finetune only the projection layers of the image and text encoders in the case of VocabFine.
+For ClassFine, alongside training every layer, we train the model only for the newly added classification layer.